-&lt;sup>9 Our classification treats controlling shareholders equally, irrespective of whether they are individuals or other companies.
+9 Our classification treats controlling shareholders equally, irrespective of whether they are individuals or other companies.
 Examining them separately does not reveal any differences in the market's response, although we recognize that some of these sub-samples are too small for robust conclusions.

-Third, there are more than three times as many transactions where listed companies provide cash assistance to third parties as opposed to receiving assistance (25 cases compared to 7 respectively).
-Transactions of this type represent 64 percent of all transactions that violated a previously granted waiver (7 out of 11), 52 percent of all filings that disclosed a past previously undisclosed deal (12 out of 23), and 75 percent of all the transactions that breached exchange listing rules (12 out of 16).
-In fact, transactions in which listed firms receive cash assistance represent only 2 percent of the transactions in the sample.
+23), and 75 per cent of all the transactions that breached exchange listing rules (12 out of 16).
+In fact, transactions in which listed firms receive cash assistance represent only 2 per cent of the transactions in the sample.

-Finally, data not reported in the table shows that in 69 percent of the deals for which the information is disclosed (29 out of 42 deals), the listed company appears to be entering the deal in unfavorable terms (acquiring assets at a premium or selling assets and shares at a discount to current value).
-Given that only 13 percent of the filings provide this information, and assuming that firms are more likely to report good news as opposed to bad news, this may suggest that a large proportion of these connected deals are on terms unfavorable to the listed company.
+Finally, data not reported in the table shows that in 69 per cent of the deals for which the information is disclosed (29 out of 42 deals), the listed company appears to be entering the deal in unfavorable terms (acquiring assets at a premium or selling assets and shares at a discount to current value).
+Given that only 13 per cent of the filings provide this information, and assuming that firms are more likely to report good news as opposed to bad news, this may suggest that a large proportion of these connected deals are on terms unfavorable to the listed company.

 Table 3 reports financial data and corporate governance information for our sample of 609 publicly listed Hong Kong firms.
 Firms without connected transactions announcements have median total assets of HK\$1.2 billion (US\$151 million), and firms announcing connected transactions HK\$1.6 billion (US\$205 million).
 However, there is wide variation in median size across firms undertaking different types of connected transactions.
 A priori, firms undertaking connected transactions do not appear to trade at discounted values compared to other firms.
 Their median market-to-book ratio is 0.69, compared to 0.57 for firms not undertaking connected transactions.
 Not surprisingly, firms receiving cash assistance have the lowest market-to-book ratio (0.16), suggesting that these firms must be in severe financial difficulties.
-They also have the lowest net income over shareholders' equity (ROE) ratios (-43.2), and the highest debt-equity ratios (77.1 percent).
+They also have the lowest net income over shareholders' equity (ROE) ratios (-43.2), and the highest debt-equity ratios (77.1 per cent).

 Ownership structure and corporate governance descriptive statistics in Table 3 appear similar between firms announcing connected transactions and firms that do not, and are in line with previously reported evidence (Claessens, Djankov, Fan, and Lang, 2002).
-Median percentage shareholdings by the top shareholder are 17.1 percent for firms undertaking connected transactions (and 19.8 percent respectively for firms that do not), the number of directors on the board of directors is 9 (8), percentage of independent non-executive directors on the board is 25 percent (27.3 percent), proportion of firms with an audit committee is 48.2 percent (50 percent), and proportion of firms with CEO duality is 25.6 percent (22.7 percent).
+Median percentage shareholdings by the top shareholder are 17.1 per cent for firms undertaking connected transactions (and 19.8 per cent respectively for firms that do not), the number of directors on the board of directors is 9 (8), percentage of independent non-executive directors on the board is 25 per cent (27.3 per cent), proportion of firms with an audit committee is 48.2 per cent (50 per cent), and proportion of firms with CEO duality is 25.6 per cent (22.7 per cent).
 There is a higher frequency of H-share companies undertaking connected transactions.
 In contrast, the proportions of Red Chips among firms undertaking connected transactions and the remaining population are almost identical.

-4. Valuation effects of connected party transactions
+4. Valuation Effects of Connected Party Transactions

-4.1.
-Univariate results
+4.1 Univariate Results

 Table 4 reports abnormal returns for firms undertaking connected transactions, and for the different types of connected transactions separately.
-In Panel A, we report daily marketadjusted and market model residuals abnormal returns for days [0,+1] and [0,+10] relative to the press release day, and monthly bias-adjusted abnormal returns for the month of the announcement (month 0).
-In Panel B, we report bias-adjusted abnormal returns for the post-event period over months [+1,+12].
+In Panel A we report daily market-adjusted and market model residuals abnormal returns for days [0,+1] and [0,+10] relative to the press release day, and monthly bias-adjusted abnormal returns for the month of the announcement (month 0).
+In Panel B we report bias-adjusted abnormal returns for the post-event period over months [+1,+12].
 The monthly abnormal returns reported are adjusted for firm size and for size- and market-to-book ratio.